The Board comprises the Directors of the Company and is responsible for financial management, corporate governance,

 for additional revenue through fundraising and production of relevant marketing materials for ANZUP.

-The Management team comprises the Chief Executive Officer, Executive Assistant, Head of Marketing and External Communications, Head of Internal Communication and Media, Marketing and Communications Specialist, Head of Partnerships and Engagement, Clinical Trials Project Managers and Database and Administration Coordinator.
+The Management team comprises the Chief Executive Officer, Executive Assistant and Office Manager, Head of Marketing and External Communications, Head of Internal Communication and Media, Content and Communications Specialist, Communications and Event Assistant, Database Specialist, Clinical Trials Operations Manager, Translational Research Operations Manager, Clinical Trials Project Managers and Clinical Trials Associate.
 The office is supported by volunteers.
 The company’s registered office is in Sydney.

 The SAC consists of a core of members representing the major disciplines relevant to ANZUP, nominated and appointed upon the recommendation of those groups.
 In addition, Chairs of the SAC subcommittees are members of the SAC by virtue of their appointment as Chair.
 The SAC meets by teleconference quarterly with one annual face-to-face meeting during the ASM.